 If you’re looking for the best flash cards for 2-year-olds, then DK’s may have the perfect solution.
 This set of 16 cards takes toddler learning beyond phonics.
 In addition to words and picture cues, each card in this deck has a tactile that the child can touch and know exactly how the object feels in real.
 If these aren’t the best flash cards for toddlers whose sense of touch is developing, I don’t know which cards are!

 Reasons to Buy My First Touch and Feel Picture Cards

 - Translations.
-While the main word on a card is given in English, it’s also translated into French, German, Spanish and Chinese.
+While the main word on a card is given in English, it’s also translated into French, German, Spanish, and Chinese.
 In other words, this deck gives you the perfect foundation to teach your little one at least two languages.
-Don’t forget that people who are multilingual have better concentration, problem-solving skills, memory critical thinking ability, and listening skills.
+Don’t forget that multilingual people have better concentration, problem-solving skills, memory, critical thinking ability, and listening skills.

 - Touch and feel area.
 This is the one feature that makes this set one of the best flash cards for 2-year-olds.
 Each card has an area that your toddler can touch and feel.
 By doing so, he/she will know how that drawn object feels in real life.
-Keep in mind that at that age, kids usually use all their senses, including touch, to learn.
+Keep in mind that kids usually use all their senses, including touch, to learn at that age.
 So this is like a step into kindergarten or pre-school already.